denispionicul/FiniteStateMachine/README.md

 - Delta - The delta time

-- OnlyManualStateMachines - If true, will only call the OnHeartbeat events only on State Machines that have MustCallHeartbeatManually to true.
+- OnlyManualStateMachines - If true, will call the OnHeartbeat events only on State Machines that have MustCallHeartbeatManually to true.
+Otherwise only the ones who have it to false.

 ## Creating States